HyperdimensionalComputing/collection/README.md

 # Collection of Hyperdimensional Computing Projects
 Here, we aim to provide a comprehensive collection of projects using hyperdimensional computing.
-Please let us know if you have any related project (abbas@iis.ee.ethz.ch).
+Please let [us][mailto:abbas@iis.ee.ethz.ch] know if you have any related project.

 ## Introduction to Hyperdimensional Computing